farmOS/farmOS/docs/development/module/fields.md

 types), then they should be added as "base fields" via `hook_entity_base_field_info()`.

-A `farm_field.factory` helper service is provided to make this easier:
+A `farm_field.factory` helper service is provided to make this easier.

+To get started, place the following in the `[modulename].module` file:

 ```php
 <?php